antriv/Object_Recognition_Drone/README.md

 In the same terminal window, run “node server.js”  and navigate to “localhost:3001” in your browser window.
 Open a second terminal window In the window, run “./object_detect.sh” to take the picture.
 This will run the ComputerVision.py file to identify the object.

+If you want to run the facial recognition, run "./startfacerec.sh" to take the picture.
+This will run the OpenCV code and the bat files to identify the person.
+This can only be done once you "enroll" the subject, details of how to do that can be found in the README.md file in the facerec folder.